dhis2/dhis2-docs/developer/web-api/metadata-gist.md

 | `canDataRead`     | Has user `<value>` data read permission to the object    |
 | `canDataWrite`    | Has user `<value>` data write permission to the object   |
 | `canAccess`       | Has user `<value0>` permission `<value1>` to the object  |

+When the user ID `<value>` is omitted the check is performed for the currently logged-in user.
+Similarly, if `<value0>` is ommitted for `canAccess` filter the check is performed for the currently logged-in user.

 When applied to a simple value property, here `code`, the filter restricts the response to those data elements (owner object) the user can read/write: